minosh00/Tea-Blister-Bligh-Identify-and-Analyis-the-Treatment-/README.md

 ## Contact
 For any questions or feedback, please contact Minosh Mantha via email at minoshimantha00@gmail.com.

+## Dataset and CNN Model
+If you need access to the dataset or the pre-trained CNN model, please feel free to contact  at minoshimantha00@gmail.com.

 ## License
-This project is licensed under the XYZ License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the .........?
+License - see the [LICENSE.md](LICENSE.md) file for details.